Here are top10.com's best picks for mortgage refinance companies:

 - No FHA, VA, or USDA loans

-Best for: Using a hassle-free automated lending process
+Best for: Using an easy automated lending process

 Better mortgages has created an automated lending process that helps users find loans, with matches in a matter of minutes.

 The company doesn’t charge any origination fees, lender fees, or commissions, and you can always pay the mortgage off early and not face prepayment penalties.
 The company doesn’t offer any HELOC, FHA, or USDA loans, though, so it is a bit more limited than much of the competition.

 If you’re looking to refinance, Better says you can apply in as little as 3 minutes.
 You’ll just need to have some equity in the property.
 Just enter in some basic details and you’ll be sent an estimate and matched with a loan officer who can walk you through the process.
 Usually, customers can get from their initial query to a locked in mortgage in as little as 3-6 weeks.

 You will need to have a credit score of at least 620, which, while higher than the requirements of some companies, is still pretty average for the industry.
 For more information about Better's refinance loans, take a look at the full Better Mortgage review.